masaaldosey/masaaldosey.github.io/_posts/2022-02-03-investing.md

 Gaurav.
 During the conversation, we started discussing about finances and investing opportunities.
 He spoke about his plans and the steps he had taken so far.
 At that moment, something clicked in my brain.
 Like a button.
 I also wanted to invest!
 So, I asked him about how to get started.
 I listened with utmost interest.
 Two months have passed since.
-Today, I invest monthly and trade a couple times per month on the [stock market](https://www.investopedia.com/terms/s/stockmarket.asp).
+Today, I invest monthly and trade a couple times per month on the <a target="_blank" rel="noopener" href="https://www.investopedia.com/terms/s/stockmarket.asp">stock market</a>.
 I had to complete two main steps to start investing:
 1. Choose a broker and open a depot
 2. Invest!